SLIPO-EU/TripleGeo/README.md

 How to use TripleGeo:
 <ul>
 <li>TripleGeo has several dependencies on open-source and third-party, freely redistributable libraries.
 The <code>pom.xml</code> file contains the project's configuration in Maven.</li>
+<li> <i>Special note on JDBC drivers for database connections:</i> In case you wish to extract data from a geospatially-enabled DBMS (e.g., PostGIS), either you have to include the respective <code>.jar</code> (e.g., <code>postgresql-9.4-1206-jdbc4.jar</code>) in the classpath at runtime or to specify the respective dependency in the <code>.pom</code> and then rebuild the application. </li>
-<li> <i>Special note on manual installation of the JDBC driver for Oracle:</i> Due to Oracle license restrictions, there are no public repositories that provide <code>ojdbc7.jar</code> for enabling JDBC connections to an Oracle database.
+<li> <i>Special note on manual installation of a JDBC driver for Oracle DBMS:</i> Due to Oracle license restrictions, there are no public repositories that provide <code>ojdbc7.jar</code> (or any other Oracle JDBC driver) for enabling JDBC connections to an Oracle database.
 You need to download it and install in your local repository.
 Get this jar from <a href="https://blogs.oracle.com/dev2dev/get-oracle-jdbc-drivers-and-ucp-from-oracle-maven-repository-without-ides">Oracle</a> and install it in your local maven repository using:<br/>
 <code>
 mvn install:install-file -Dfile=/<YOUR_LOCAL_DIR>/ojdbc7.jar -DgroupId=com.oracle -DartifactId=ojdbc7 -Dversion=12.1.0.1 -Dpackaging=jar</code></li>
 <li>
 Building with maven:<br/>
-<code>mvn clean package</code>
+<code>mvn clean package</code><br/>
 results into a <code>triplegeo-1.2-SNAPSHOT.jar</code> under directory <code>target</code> according to what has been specified in the <code>pom.xml</code> file.
 </li>
 <li>The current distribution comes with dummy configuration templates <code>file_options.conf</code> for geographical files (ESRI shapefiles, CSV, GPX, etc.) and <code>dbms_options.conf</code> for database contents (from PostGIS, Oracle Spatial, etc.).
 These files contain indicative values for the most important properties when accessing data from geographical files or a spatial DBMS.
 Self-contained brief instructions can guide you into the extraction process.</li>